 Your guide to getting around Sydney quick and easy.

-Public transport is heavily used in Australia by locals, commuters and visitors alike.
-To use public transport including buses, trains, ferries and the light rail in Sydney you need to purchase an Opal card.
-You can purchase an Opal card from participating newsagents, post offices, convenience stores and supermarkets.
-Just look for the Opal symbol.
+Public transport is used across Australia by locals, commuters and visitors alike, and Sydney is no exception.
+To use public transport including buses, trains, ferries and light rail in Sydney, you can either purchase an Opal card or use a credit card with tap-and-go functionality.